A fun and slightly educational PC game of "tactical arithmetic" for two players, written by R.Wills in C#.

 "Play Quest Mode" to play the game.
 Quest mode takes you through ten

 levels on your journey from zero to ten.
-"Test mode" is just for when
+Alternatively, choose a single level when

 Your NumberPeep can